ibm-datapower/datapower-tutorials/README.md

 a) Directories created on the underlying host using the hostPath volume plugin can only be written to by root or by modifying the file permissions on the host to be able to write to a hostPath volume.
 b) On some systems, there are also SELinux considerations to get various Volume Plug-ins to function properly such as attaching the right volume label to the directory [1]

 Now that you've enabled hostPath volumes, you are ready to deploy the DataPower Pod.
-To do this, simply change directory to the GitHub project directory change the Deployment config file so that the volume paths reflect your local workspace.
-For example, my config file, reflecting my home directory of `/home/jpmatamo/` is as follows:
+To do this, simply change directory to the GitHub project directory and edit the Deployment config file so that the volume paths reflect your local workspace.
+For example, my Deployment config file, reflecting my home directory of `/home/jpmatamo/` is as follows:

     $ cat kubernetes/deployments/datapower-deployment.yaml
     ...